 Programs That Are Not Fully Operational: A program which has not enrolled and graduated at least one class of students/residents and does not have students/residents enrolled in each year of the program is defined by the Commission as not fully operational.
 The accreditation classification granted by the Commission on Dental Accreditation to programs which are not fully operational is "initial accreditation."
 When initial accreditation status is granted to a developing education program, it is in effect through the projected enrollment date.
 However, if enrollment of the first class is delayed for two consecutive years following the projected enrollment date, the program's accreditation will be discontinued, and the institution must reapply for initial accreditation and update pertinent information on program development.
 Following this, the Commission will reconsider granting initial accreditation status.

 Initial Accreditation is the accreditation classification granted to any dental, advanced dental or allied dental education program which is not yet fully operational.
 This accreditation classification provides evidence to educational institutions, licensing bodies, government or other granting agencies that, at the time of initial evaluation(s), the developing education program has the potential for meeting the standards set forth in the requirements for an accredited educational program for the specific occupational area.
 The classification "initial accreditation" is granted based upon one or more site evaluation visit(s).

 The application for accreditation of a dental or dental-related program is considered complete when the following criteria, as applicable, have been adequately addressed in the application.

-- A dean/program director/program administrator, as applicable, has been employed at the time the application is submitted and at least six (6) months prior to a projected accreditation site visit.
+- A dean/program director/program administrator, as applicable, who meets the requirements of the discipline-specific standards, has been employed at the time the application is submitted and at least six (6) months prior to a projected accreditation site visit.